An extended generalized Pareto regression model for count data: Avalanche data example

-Figure {\ref{fig:7}} displays correlation plot among the covariates, highlighting, maximum temperature (MxT) and minimum temperature (MnT) are positively strong correlated, while precipitation (PREC) have no significant correlation with MxT.
-On the other hand, the relative humidity (RH) have moderate positive correlation with wind speed (WS) and PREC while it has weak negative correlation with temperature variables.
-Further, wind speed and precipitation have weak correlation with minimum and maximum temperature variables.
-Backward variable selection procedure based on AIC were performed for DEGPD model under the GAM form, using using \texttt{evgam} function with our own developed code.
-A preliminary study showed that a constant model is numerically preferred for lower shape parameter ($\kappa$ and $\kappa_1$), threshold tuning parameters ($\delta$ and $\kappa_2$) and upper shape parameter $\xi$.
+\answer{The scatterplots of avalanche counts (log scale)} versus environmental variables (Figure \ref{fig:scatt}) do not highlight clear relationships, mainly masked by the presence of many zeros.
+Figure {\ref{fig:corr}} shows the correlation plot between the covariates, highlighting that maximum temperature (MxT) and minimum temperature (MnT) are positively strongly correlated.
+At the same time, precipitation (PREC) has no significant correlation with MxT.
+On the other hand, relative humidity (RH) has a low and moderate positive correlation with wind speed (WS) and PREC, while it has a weak negative correlation with temperature variables.
+Furthermore, wind speed and precipitation have a weak correlation with minimum and maximum temperature variables.

-After comparing different combinations of the covariates, we found WS, MxT, PREC and RH are more appropriate to use as covariates.
-It turned out that the models with the lowest AIC are